Arizona Tax & Labor Law Summary

 Note: Whenever more than one rate applies, employers are required to pay the higher rate.

-Overtime requirements are not determined by the amount of hours or by the type of pay (hourly or salary); they are determined by the type of work.
+Overtime requirements are not determined by the amount of hours or by the type of pay (hourly or salary); they are determined by the type of work performed.
 The FLSA requires domestic workers be protected by overtime laws.
 The requirements for Arizona household employers are as follows:

 The standard workweek is defined as 40 hours in a 7-day period.